 It was in 2002 that I graduated from Southeastern School of Neuromuscular and Massage Therapy.
 For the next five years while in NC I was part of the school's staff and was an active member in their Advisory Board.
 Also during those five years in NC I ran my own business.

-In addition to the Swedish, Neuromuscular Therapy, and Watsu I have also taken continuing education classes in hot stone massage, NMT for TMJ Disorder (a disorder of the jaw), advanced techniques in the anterior neck, advanced techniques in headache relief, Anatomy Trains with its creator Tom Myers, a cadaver lab, basic muscle energy technique and myo-fascial release.
+In addition to Swedish, Neuromuscular Therapy, and Watsu I have also taken continuing education classes in hot stone massage, NMT for TMJ Disorder (a disorder of the jaw), advanced techniques in the anterior neck, advanced techniques in headache relief, Anatomy Trains with its creator Tom Myers, a cadaver lab, basic muscle energy technique and myo-fascial release.
 I named my business Katie Massage because I combine elements from all aspects of my training creatively to help my clients meet their bodywork goals.

 In 2016 I completed Judith Delany's training through NMT Center and got an official certification in NMT after extensive training and testing.
-Finding a great mentor in Judi I began training as a table assistant for her containing education program.
+Finding a great mentor in Judi I began working as a table assistant for her containing education program.
 Back again to teaching table side after many years!

 On a volunteer level, I spent two years as a mentor at an elementary school in NC.
 Then in Austin I mentored a high school girl for three years through the Big Brother Big Sister program.
 My current volunteer involvement is being part of a team that established a community garden in east Austin.

-My husband and I have enjoyed living in Austin for the past six years.
+My husband and I have enjoyed living in Austin for the past eleven years.
 We enjoy camping music festivals, tending to our backyard chickens, and have traveled to Hong Kong, Thailand, and Eastern Europe together.
 We have two young Texas born children.
 The oldest is working hard at learning her bones with our lessons.